 A motorist can be held liable for an accident and a pedestrian’s injury or injuries if the motorist was texting, speeding, intoxicated, distracted, or negligent in any other way that led to the accident and injury.

 In Utah, if you’re injured because another person was negligent while you were a pedestrian, obtain medical treatment at once.
-Then, as soon as possible, schedule a consultation to discuss your rights with a Salt Lake City pedestrian accident attorney.
+Then, as soon as possible, schedule a consultation to discuss your rights with a Salt Lake City accident attorney.

 An injured victim of negligence is entitled under Utah law to complete compensation for accident-related medical costs, lost wages, personal pain and suffering, and related damages and losses.